 For my course “Live Image Processing and Performance,” my class focused on streaming software as an art form when classes went remote.
 I enrolled in the course with an interest in exploring the negativity of social media and internet culture in a performative environment.
 I found that the restructured format pushed me to express myself in innovative ways that I never anticipated.

 I developed a comical character called Steve McQueen.
 He is a melancholic young adult who lies on social media in order to become a popular online influencer and acquire validation.
 When users voted for him in Twitch, he performed viral internet challenges in a fake manner.
-To learn more and watch the first performance, please visit this link.
+To learn more, please visit this link or watch below:

 Steve McQueen’s Game Show Extravaganza